SayedPedramHaeri/Toward-AI-Driven-Fire-Imagery/04 VLM-Classification — CLIP/readme.md

 ## 🧩 Data Organization and Preprocessing
-Before running the training scripts, please organize your dataset as follows:
+Before running the testing scripts, please organize your dataset as follows:

 ```plaintext
 Dataset/